nyilin/RDataXMan/README.md

     -   Windows users should choose “Windows x64 Installer”.
     -   macOS users should choose “macOS Installer”.

-After successfully installing Java JDK, macOS users need to open the terminal and execute the following commands to configure the path to
+After successfully installing Java JDK, macOS users need to configure Java by executing the following commands in the Terminal:
-Java:

     sudo R CMD javareconf –n
     sudo ln -s $(/usr/libexec/java_home)/jre/lib/server/libjvm.dylib /usr/local/lib

-After the steps above, both Windows and macOS users can use the following code to first install the rJava package from CRAN and then install the RDataXMan package from GitHub repository:
+After the steps above, both Windows and macOS users can use the following code to first install the rJava package from CRAN and then install the RDataXMan package from GitHub:

     install.packages("rJava")
-    # dev.tools package needed to install from GitHub
+    # Package devtools is needed to install from GitHub
     # install.packages("devtools")
-    library(devtools)
-    install_github("nyilin/RDataXMan")
+    devtools::install_github("nyilin/RDataXMan")